 Increase in homestead exemption

 Section 51 of the Act increases the value of a declared homestead from $500,000 to $1,000,000.
-The declared homestead is perfected by filing a declaration at the registry of deeds.
+The declared homestead is accomplished by filing a declaration at the registry of deeds.
 There is also a lesser automatic homestead, the value of which was not increased and remains unchanged at $125,000.
 A homestead protects homeowners from losing their homes (or at least the part of the value of their homes up to the statutory amount) when they are found liable for judgments.
 A homestead does not protect against mortgage foreclosure, prior liens, or federal, state, or local tax obligations.

 This trial court library page collects law about the homestead, but as of September 24, 2024 had not yet been updated to reflect the Act.
 This FAQ from the Secretary of State has already been updated, however, it includes an apparent cut-and-paste error suggesting that the automatic homestead is newly enacted.